firefly-iii/docs/docs/installation/upgrading.rst

    sudo chown -R www-data:www-data firefly-iii sudo chmod -R 775 firefly-iii/storage

-Make sure you remove any old PHP7.0 packages or at least, make sure they are not used by Apache and/or nginx.
-To disable PHP 7.0 in Apache, you can use:
+Make sure you remove any old PHP7.0 or PHP7.1 packages or at least, make sure they are not used by Apache and/or nginx.
+To disable PHP 7.0 or PHP7.1 in Apache, you can use:

 .. code-block:: bash

    sudo a2dismod php7.0
+   sudo a2dismod php7.1
-   sudo a2enmod php7.1
+   sudo a2enmod php7.2
    sudo service apache2 restart

 This assumes you run Apache and your OS package manager can handle multiple PHP versions (not all of them do this).
 Other commands can be found using a search engine.